RemiCazoulat/PhysicSim/README.md

-# PhysicSimu
+# PhysicSim
-Fabric and solid simulation
+This project shows a fabric and solid simulation using Unity.